Termonmagrath (An Tearmann Mac Craith)

-Chieftains and Guardians
+Chiefs and Guardians

-Elizabeth I and the Earls 16th Century
+Queen Elizabeth I and the Irish Earls, 16th Century

 Following their defeat at the Battle of Kinsale in 1601, the rule of the Gaelic aristocracy was at an end.
 O’Neill and O’Donnell returned to their lands but new oppressive laws made their position impossible and they eventually took flight from Ireland in what is now known as the Flight of the Earls.
 The Earls made an attempt to raise an army in Europe to come to the aid of the Irish, however this too ultimately ended in failure.
 Following Queen Elizabeth’s death in 1603 she was succeeded by King James VI of Scotland, I of England.

-A New King 17th Century
+A new King 17th Century

 King James wished to settle things in Ireland and like Henry VIII and Elizabeth I, offered the Gaelic clans an opportunity to retain their hereditary rights and titles by surrendering their lands to the crown and having them re-granted with full title.
 However, James also pursued a vigorous policy of plantation.
 For those that refused to accept the new order or who refused to accept surrender and re-grant, confiscation followed.
 The McGraths of Termonmagrath had taken the option of surrender and re-grant under Elizabeth I and had originally offered their lands up in 1596.
 In 1610 they went through the process again with King James I and uniquely we still have the text of the Grant of Title from King James to James McGrath (son of Archbishop Miler McGrath), now Chief of Termonmagrath.